 So, I help people learn how to become grounded, find the positive and work through things at a manageable pace, which varies from person to person.
 I help people discover why they are having the symptoms they have, and how they can reduce and eliminate their own symptoms.
 Therapy should also be fun at least some of the time; I help people find and practice a little playfulness, and experience the joy of being alive.

 I'm a certified Practitioner of Somatic Experiencing(R).
 This is a body-oriented method for trauma healing developed by Dr. Peter Levine.
 Although I work from several different theoretical orientations, I am primarily a somatically based therapist because I find this by far the most effective and efficient method I have experienced or practiced.
 Please feel free to contact me with any questions you may have about this method or anything else here on my profile.

-I also coordinate and assist at local Somatic Experiencing trainings around the Los Angeles area.
+I also coordinate and assist at Somatic Experiencing trainings around the Los Angeles area, nationally and internationally.

 More Info About My Practice

 I no longer accept insurance, but I still provide out-of-network benefits and superbills.

 My website, which is linked here, contains more information about my practice as well as how (and why) somatic psychotherapy works.